 I caught the end of this on Cooks Country the other day and sounded and looked pretty good to me.
 I did some research (No Cooks Country will give you recipes free if you take a trial).
 I found that there were several variations on this general theme.
 I picked the one that seemed to be close to what I wanted and then changed it to suit.
 Homey do not do no funky white bread neither!

-6 slices smoked bacon, sliced in 1 inch strips (some even add a pound of smoked sausage too .. up to you).
+6 slices of smoked bacon, sliced in 1-inch strips (some even add a pound of smoked sausage too .. up to you).

 3 Tbs tomato paste